kmcgrath88/sqlalchemy-challenge/README.md

 <!--About the Project-->
 ## About the Project

-Jupyter notebook Honolulu, Hawaii climate analysis includes:
+The Jupyter notebook Honolulu, Hawaii climate analysis includes:
 * Precipitation analyses and visualizations
 * Station analyses and visualizations
 * Temperature analyses, visualizations, and predictions